kreczko/hep-dev-docs/content/windows/wsl/index.md

     title: "How to start Powershell with admin rights"
   - name: "WSL Explorer"
     src: "wsl_explorer.png"
-    title: "Access files in WSL 2 from Windows Explorer"
+    title: "Access files in WSL from Windows Explorer"
 ---

 ## Installation

-Since the Windows 10 build version 1903 or higher the Windows Subsystem for Linux 2 (WSL 2) is available.
+Since the Windows 10 build version 1903 or higher the Windows Subsystem for Linux version 2 is available.
 The most important improvement for HEP is the FUSE support which allows us to mount the global file system, CVMFS.
-Full installation instructions can be found on the [Official Microsoft Pages](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+Full installation instructions can be found on the [Official Microsoft Pages](https://learn.microsoft.com/en-us/windows/wsl/install).

 The installation consists of four parts: